Kevin Owens: Brand switches (2019–2022)

-After weeks of vignettes promoting Owens’ return, he returned as a face on the February 26 episode of SmackDown, replacing Kofi Kingston in the WWE Championship match at Fastlane on March 10 against Daniel Bryan, per Vince McMahon's orders.
+After weeks of vignettes promoting Owens’s return, he returned as a face on the February 26 episode of SmackDown, replacing Kofi Kingston in the WWE Championship match at Fastlane on March 10 against Daniel Bryan, per Vince McMahon's orders.
 A returning Mustafa Ali was added to the match, making it a triple threat match, and Owens failed to win the title after Bryan pinned Ali.
 In April, Owens started a storyline where he congratulated Kingston for winning the WWE Championship and joined The New Day as their honorary third member, since Big E was recovering from an injury.
 However, since Bryan suffered an injury at WrestleMania, SmackDown needed a top level heel, so on the April 23 episode of SmackDown, Owens turned on Kingston and attacked him and Xavier Woods, turning him back into a heel.
 On May 19, Owens failed to win the WWE Championship from Kingston at Money in the Bank.
 At Stomping Grounds on June 23, Owens and Zayn defeated Big E and Woods.

 On the July 2 episode of SmackDown, Owens questioned Shane McMahon's decisions and underhanded tactics before they were interrupted by Dolph Ziggler, leading to McMahon booking them in a tag team match which they lost after a miscommunication.
 The following week, Owens stated his distaste in McMahon's constant dominance on television, before fleeing as McMahon called for security.
 Later that night, Owens interfered in Ziggler's match against Roman Reigns and hit McMahon with a stunner, turning face once again.
 At Extreme Rules on July 14, Owens defeated Ziggler in 17 seconds.
 At SummerSlam on August 11, Owens defeated McMahon in a match where had Owens lost, he would be fired.
 Owens lost to Elias in the first round of the King of the Ring tournament with McMahon as the special guest referee.
 On the September 10 episode of SmackDown, McMahon fired Owens, after McMahon tapped out to Chad Gable in their King of the Ring semi-final match, where Owens was serving as the special guest referee.
 The following week, Owens attended the show as an audience member, but had also filed a kayfabe wrongful termination lawsuit against McMahon.
 On October 4, during the 20th Anniversary of SmackDown, Owens defeated McMahon in a ladder match with both men's careers on the line.
 As per the pre-match stipulation, McMahon was fired from WWE.